24/11/2025

 When to Use 3D Printing

-As stated earlier, there are a couple common denominators among 3D printing applications.
-If your part quantities are relatively low, 3D printing can be optimal—the guidance we give our 3D printing service customers is usually 1 to 50 parts.
-As volumes start to near the hundreds, it’s worth exploring other manufacturing processes.
-If your design features complex geometry that is critical to your part’s function, like an aluminium component with an internal cooling channel, 3D printing might be your only option.
+As noted earlier, there are common factors across 3D printing applications.
+If part quantities are low, 3D printing is often optimal; as a guide, 1 to 50 parts suits additive manufacturing, while volumes in the hundreds warrant evaluating other processes.
+If the design includes complex geometry that is critical to function, such as an aluminium component with an internal cooling channel, 3D printing may be the only viable option.